mosra/m.css/documentation/test_python/content/docs.rst

 .. py:function:: content.full_docstring
     :param a: First parameter
     :param b: Second

+.. py:function:: content.exception_docs
+    :raise ValueError: This thing fires
+    :raise ValueError: This *same* thing fires *also* for this reason
+    :raise RuntimeError: This another thing fires too

 .. py:data:: content.CONSTANT
     :summary: This is finally a docstring for :ref:`CONSTANT`